jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 Unfortunately we don't have direct access to these variables between components as that would be a nightmare for security and variable naming

-However we can use props which allows us to pass data from the parent component to the child component To do this from our app component we can pass any values we want `<CourseGoalItem>` to use when we call it by adding these values as attributes like we would on an html element
+However we can use props which allows us to pass data from the parent component to the child component To do this from our app component we can pass any values we want into `<CourseGoalItem>` to use when we call it by adding these values as attributes like we would on an html element
-For example:
+For example within the `<App>` component:
 ```
 ...
 const goalItem = 'finish';